cjus/JSQuiz/README.md

 ```
 > your answer

-### 22. How is JavaScript different from other programming languages?
+### 22. How does variable scoping work in JavaScript?
+How is it different from other languages?

 > your answer

+### 23. How is JavaScript different from other programming languages?

+> your answer

-### 23. Would you say that JavaScript is an easy language to learn or a hard one?
+### 24. Would you say that JavaScript is an easy language to learn or a hard one?
 Why?

 > your answer

-### 24. What feature of another language would you like to see in JavaScript?
+### 25. What feature of another language would you like to see in JavaScript?
 How would you go about adding it to JavaScript?

 > your answer

-### 25. What would you say is the single most important feature of JavaScript and why?
+### 26. What would you say is the single most important feature of JavaScript and why?

 > your answer